A-Nitram/Jaxxa-Rimworld/README.md

 -Increased Stargate Power Consumption
 -Added charge options
---Increase the power consumption of the Stargate for a reduction in charge time -Removed Autoloader Research Requirment
+--Increase the power consumption of the Stargate for a reduction in charge time -Removed Autoloader Research Requirement
---Would have been problomatic to be used with offworld gates -Stargate Dynamic Save location
+--Would have been problematic to be used with offworld gates -Stargate Dynamic Save location
 --Change where the stargate .xml files are saved and read from --Most people will want to leave this alone, but it might be helpful for trying more complex stuff or bug fixing.
--Updating / Balancing OmniGel recipies based on resource cost 0.15
+-Updating / Balancing OmniGel recipes based on resource cost 0.15
 -Redone vent logic
 -increased stack amount for OmniGel